George Simon (artist): Recognition

+Death

+Simon died from cancer in Spain on 15 July 2020, aged 73.

 Art

 Style and technique

-Simon paints primarily with acrylics on canvas, twill fabric, or paper.
-He builds contrasts and depth into his paintings by applying thin layers of acrylic, one on top of the other, "very gently and very tediously".
-In the late 1990s he started to experiment with the use of gesso in order to create texture and three-dimensional patterns of relief in his paintings.
+Simon painted primarily with acrylics on canvas, twill fabric, or paper.
+He built contrasts and depth into his paintings by applying thin layers of acrylic, one on top of the other, "very gently and very tediously".
+In the late 1990s, he started to experiment with the use of gesso in order to create texture and three-dimensional patterns of relief in his paintings.

 Conceptually, Simon deployed an intuitive approach to his paintings.
 He often began by deciding on a dominant colour for his work, "throw[ing] paint haphazardly" at the canvas, and then responded to "imagery [that] comes up".
-In 1994/5 Simon explained: "I have great faith in the subconscious.
+In 1994/95, Simon explained: "I have great faith in the subconscious.
 So I would let the paint remain on the canvas and look at it and gradually images come out and I would develop those images".

 According to Simon, his archaeological work had a profound effect on his artistic style.
 His research into prehistoric art in South America and Latin America encouraged him "to look inwards" and to become "much more confident in using [his] own private language" and in his explorations of Amerindian culture and mythologies.

 Themes

-Simon's work is most well known for its explorations of Amerindian cultural traditions in Central and South America.
+Simon's work is best known for its explorations of Amerindian cultural traditions in Central and South America.
 Shamanism, in particular, is a recurrent theme in his work.
-Important too are his repeated engagements with Amerindian timehri – ancient petroglyphs (rock-carvings) that are found throughout Guyana.
-These Guyanese timehri have been the object of numerous archaeological studies (most notably by Denis Williams), but Simon suggests that in his artwork he tries to "decode" them in his own "particular way", asking himself "why they were written, and what they are trying to say".
+Important, too, are his repeated engagements with Amerindian timehri – ancient petroglyphs (rock-carvings) that are found throughout Guyana.
+These Guyanese timehri have been the object of numerous archaeological studies (most notably by Denis Williams), but Simon suggested that in his artwork he tried to "decode" them in his own "particular way", asking himself "why they were written, and what they are trying to say".

 Environment is also a major, and related, theme in Simon's work.
 In an article on "Arts and the Environment" in Stabroek News, Al Creighton described Simon as an artist who engaged with the environment in a particularly "profound" way, especially through his representations of "Arawak co-existence with the land and the water".
 In an interview from 2011, Simon remarked: "My work is now concentrated on drawing attention to the indigenous people and how they have lived with the environment in mind.
 I hope this will lead to a general acceptance that man is related to the environment; that the environment is not just bland, but is full of life and has deep meaning".